zulip/zulip/templates/zerver/help/move-content-to-another-stream.md

 [guide to message and topic editing](/help/configure-message-editing-and-deletion) for the details on when topic editing is allowed.

+When moving content to another stream, you can toggle whether you want automated notification messages to be sent to the old  and/or new location of the content.
+These notifications let other users know how many messages were moved or whether the whole topic was moved, as well as who moved the messages.
+Additionally, they provide a link to the new and/or old location of the content, helping users follow these changes in ongoing topic conversations.

 ## Move a topic to another stream

 Organizations can configure which roles have permission to [move